mghosh4/druid/scripts/README.md

 The user can also decide which type of query to run on the data, such as TopN or Timeseries.
 This can also be specified in the configuraiton file.

-To run the workload generator, issue the command: python Run.py -n<number-of-data-entries> <path-to-config-file>.
+To run the workload generator, issue the command: python Run.py <path-to-config-file>.

 The configurations can be set in the file, query.conf.

+##NOTE FOR RUNNING TIERED EXPERIMENTS
+When running experiments in tiered mode, the user must first specify which tags belong to which historical nodes (e.g. node-1 is "hot", node-2 is "warm", etc.).
+This can be done in the runtime.properties file of each historical node.
+In order to set the tag, add the line "druid.server.tier=<label>".